nxp-imx/meta-nxp-connectivity/README.md

 The apps are built in the subdirectories under out/, the subdirectory name is the same as the argument specified after the option --target when build the examples.
 For example, the imx-all-clusters-app executable files can found in \${MY_Matter_Apps}/connectedhomeip/out/imx-all-clusters-app/.

 ___Make sure the subdirectories isn't exist before build the same name app.___
-If an app needs to be built both for iMX8M Mini EVK and iMX6ULL EVK, you can use the option --out-prefix to specify a subdirectory, for example:
+If an app needs to be built both for i.MX8M Mini EVK, i.MX6ULL EVK and i.MX93 EVK, you can use the option --out-prefix to specify a subdirectory, for example:

     $./scripts/build/build_examples.py  --target imx-chip-tool --out-prefix ./out/imx8mm build